 Broad-leaved trees (deciduous - loose leaves in fall) generally grow where there is more ground water, thus the tree is usually holding a higher water content. (moisture content) Stands of these trees, may, in some instances, be used as temporary safe zones.
 They may also be a natural part of the overall fire control line.

-Section 3 - Weather
+Lesson 3 - Weather

 is dominant in fire fighting safety.
 Hot, dry and windy conditions are